Channel Adoption Pathways and Post-Adoption Behavior: Appendix to Validity and Robustness Checks

-In this section, we provide a set of robustness check under PSM and IPTW.
-To conduct this analysis, we label the {\it event adopters} as 1 and \textit{organic adopters} as 0 and model the propensity score of customer $i$ being a COVID adopter.
+In this section, we provide a set of robustness checks under PSM and IPTW.
+To conduct this analysis, we label the {\it event adopters} as 1 and \textit{organic adopters} as 0 and model the propensity score of customer $i$ being an \textit{event adopter}.
 The propensity score model is specified as follows: